 In the spring of 2012, Joel Lamphere brought water from the barn to a series of hydrants in the fields where our herd spend the summer.
 In the past we have used a combination of hoses, rubbermaid stocktanks, and floats to provide water for our animals.
 Tired of busted floats and leaky hoses, we acquired three Miraco waterers which we have adapted specifically to our needs, mounting them on moveable wooden platforms.
 In the fall of 2012 we built a bullpen for Batman and an additional hay rack to feed the growing herd.

-In order to keep the genetics of our herd varied, this year we artificially inseminate cows with semen from prize winning bulls hailing from Muddy Creek Ranch, Neil Effertz, and Australia.
-We also follow a practice of procuring a new bull every two years from respected lowline breeders.
+To keep the genetics of our herd varied, we artificially inseminated cows with semen from prize winning bulls hailing from Muddy Creek Ranch, Neil Effertz, and Australia.
+We now follow a practice of procuring a new bull every two years from respected lowline breeders.
+Unlike artificial insemination, bulls work 24x7.
+We currently have 76 animals in our herd, including one breeding bull SGL SULLIE (FM22946), 31 cows, 21 steers, and calves.

 During 2013 our friends from Twin Hollow returned to build a smart shelter for the bulls wintering in the bullpen.
-In the fall Lamphere & sons returned with their excavators to clear approximately seven acres of land under the State of Connecticut's Farmland Restoration Program.
-This land was subsequently seeded and fenced and should be productive pasture by the middle of 2014, supporting an additional 10 animals from May through October.
-We created an additional animal trail with hihg-tensile fencing installed by E&A Fence of Fort Plain, NY, a holding pen for loading animals easily, and will have another 6 paddocks for animals to rotate through come the summer of 2014.
+In the fall Lamphere & Sons returned with their excavators to clear approximately seven acres of land under the State of Connecticut's Farmland Restoration Program.
+This land was subsequently seeded and fenced and became productive pasture by the middle of 2014.
+We created an additional animal trail with high-tensile fencing installed by E&A Fence of Fort Plain, NY, a holding pen for loading animals easily, and will have another 6 paddocks for animals to rotate through come the summer of 2014.

 2013 was not without it's challenges: we almost lost a steer last winter, lost one cow in childbirth (she was bred too young - our fault), had plenty of pinkeye in the summer, and one bladder infection.
 That being said, we are grateful for all of the help we received during the year.
 Ted Lewis again artificially inseminated two cows this fall and is a perpetual source of sound advice.
 Noah Lewis can drive the Bobcat with his eyes closed and is equally comfortable handling our animals.
-Brianne Casadei of Terra Firma is a wonderful neighbor and collaborator.
+Brianne Casadei of Terra Firma is a wonderful neighbor and collaborator who has expanded and built a wonderful grassfed creamery on Rte 2 in North Stonington.
 Kevin Lindell from Tufts Ambulatory embodies professionalism and responsiveness.
+In 2013 we had a calf whose leg was crushed.
+We splinted her leg with some pvc, pipe wrap, and duct tape and named her "Peg".
+We acquired a bull from B&B Lowlines to serve for 2014 and 2015.